-What is comprehensive insurance and how do claims impact auto insurance rates?
+How do comprehensive claims impact auto insurance rates?

 Comprehensive insurance is an optional addition available with most car insurance policies.
-It covers damage caused by or related to theft, animals, vandalism, and weather.
-You should think of it as coverage that doesn’t cover your vehicle's colliding with something (that would be handled via collision coverage).
-On average, a comprehensive claim will raise your premium by $31 every six months.
+It covers damage caused by or related to theft, animals, vandalism and weather.
+You should think of it as coverage that doesn’t cover your vehicle colliding with something — that would be handled via collision coverage.

 Comprehensive coverage insures against damage that does not occur as a result of colliding with another car.
 Below are some common examples of when comprehensive coverage could be used to cover a claim: